 OMMA approves applications as long as all the documentation has been provided and the rules followed.
 Keep in mind that there is a fee to apply ($100 without medicare).
 Getting it right the first time is important, so be sure to pay attention to the details.

 Hemp-derived CBD products are legal nationwide and can be purchased from out-of-state vendors.
-Oklahomans don’t need a medical marijuana card to buy these non-THC containing products.
+Oklahomans don’t need a medical cannabis card to buy these non-THC containing products.

 CBD Delivered to the Door